 1. The yams are dried, finely ground and simmer in a large clay basin until the water is a deep orange-brown color.

-2. The silk fabric is delicately soaked in the dye and then laid out in a large grass field to dry.
-The soak and dry process is repeated about thirty depending on the depth of color one wants to achieve.
+2. The silk fabric is delicately soaked in the dye, and laid out in a large grass field to dry.
+The soak and dry process is repeated about thirty depending on the depth of color one wants to achieve!